Inspection Reports for Addison Place at Glastonbury

 Findings

-The investigation found that an Assisted Living Service Agency (ALSA) failed to supervise the care and services provided by an assisted living aide, who was verbally and physically abusive to a client.
-The aide was terminated, and the agency failed to ensure the safety and rights of the client from abuse and oversight of aide staff.
+The agency failed to supervise the care and services provided by the assisted living aide, resulting in verbal and physical abuse of a client.
+The aide was observed providing care in a rough manner, making unprofessional comments, and causing pain to the client.
+The aide was terminated, but the agency failed to ensure the safety and rights of the client and oversight of aide staff.

 Complaint Details